 Please contact the School Office to speak with school staff.
 Teachers are not available to take phone calls during classroom hours but will contact you if you leave a message at the office.

 Computers are spread through classrooms and the library and are used as a tool across the curriculum – not as a separate subject area.
-Our campus has won widespread recognition for our ICT capability, particularly through the Studio 274 programme.
 No student is permitted to access the internet unless signed permission has been received and is on file from the parents who have been advised of our internet safety procedures and expectations.
 A form giving permission for this access is required from every new student who enters the school.
 A log of all sites used from school computers is automatically documented for regular perusal by our computer technicians.
 Filtering software is in place but this is not guaranteed to block all sites.
 Responsible use of all computer equipment and functions is expected of all students.

 Confiscated property is sent to the office where it is stored securely.
 Non-uniform clothing, cellphones, MP3 or MP4 players, cameras and other electronic equipment will be confiscated.
 Please avoid having items confiscated by monitoring carefully what your child is wearing and/or bringing to school.
 Confiscated items can only be collected in person by a parent or caregiver.
 Please don’t send notes asking for the items to be returned.